 Even if your judgment is wrong, holding it back can make more damage to your self-growth than speaking it out.
 Everyone’s entitled to their own opinion, and so are you.

 The sooner you learn what to say when you talk to yourself, the sooner you’ll be able to communicate your thoughts in a productive way.

 The next time your boss talks down to you in front of your peers, don’t start a conversation with “I might be wrong but”.
 You can be stern and professional at the same time, so don’t apologize just because you’re in an inferior position.
 Be clever with your wording instead, and confident in your appearance.

 When you disagree with everyone else in the room, do the same.
 You are a smart, strong-minded person, and you surely know when your opinions are good and when they are less so.
 If you believe in your ideas and have arguments to back them up, don’t refrain from speaking your mind.

-After all, regretting an inaction is way worse than regretting an action.
-In worst case scenario, your opinions will be proven wrong, and you’ll have a chance to learn something new.
+After all, regretting inaction is way worse than regretting an action.
+In the worst-case scenario, your opinions will be proven wrong, and you’ll have a chance to learn something new.
 Alternatively, you could be right, which means that your thoughts might become the voice of the majority.

 5. Labels Are What Limits You

 We’ve already cited one quote by Shad Helmstetter at the beginning of our article.
 Write it down on a piece of paper and stick it on your wall.
 Even better, make it a wallpaper for your phone so you can read it wherever you go.
 But you can also read the whole book since there’s more from where it came from.

 Though our article isn’t based upon it, Helmstetter’s best-selling book shares its title.
 What to Say When You Talk to Yourself brings a couple of revolutionary thoughts on the subject of positive self-talk, and, more importantly, teaches you how to rewire your brain in a few easy steps.